clanfear/CSSS508/Lectures/Week7/CSSS508_week7_vectorization.md

 ====================================================================================
 incremental: true

-Let's make sure we get an error message is the vector is too small:
+Let's make sure we get an error message when the vector is too small:

 ```r